mozilla/addon-sdk/static-files/md/dev-guide/addon-development/annotator/creating.md

 ### Updating main.js again ###

 Now we'll update `main.js` again to create the editor and use it.

+First, add the `require` line to start using the `panel` module:

+    const panels = require('panel');

-Add the following code to the `main` function:
+Then add the following code to the `main` function:

     annotationEditor = panels.Panel({
-      width: 200,
+      width: 220,
-      height: 180,
+      height: 220,
       contentURL: data.url('editor/annotation-editor.html'),
       contentScriptFile: data.url('editor/annotation-editor.js'),
       contentScriptWhen: 'ready',